coolaj28/HouYi-CS4371-/README.md

 # HouYi

 This is the replication package for the paper "Prompt Injection attack against LLM-integrated Applications" in [arxiv](https://arxiv.org/abs/2306.05499).
 In this repository, we provide the source code of HouYi, a framework that automatically injects prompts into LLM-integrated applications to attack them.
 We also provide a demo script that simulates a LLM-integrated application and demonstrates how to use HouYi to attack it.
 Besides, you can use HouYi to attack real-world LLM-integrated applications by writing your own harness and attack intention.
+In this forked repository we have added our own harness and custom prompt injection test cases to extend the original experiments and explore new attack strategies against LLM-integrated applications.
+We will also list how to run our project segment for the Computer Systems Class(CS4371) at Texas State University Spring 2025 semester.

 ## Citation
-Please cite our paper if you use our code in your research:
+Please cite the original paper if you use their code in your research:
 ```
 @misc{liu2023prompt,
       title={Prompt Injection attack against LLM-integrated Applications},